 I lost 70 pounds.
 I wouldn’t eat for days at a time.
 My concentration was shot and my mood swings were epic.
 It was during this time that I began experimenting with cannabis.
 I was hoping it would stabilize my mood and stimulate my often nonexistent appetite.
 It worked, and I actually found the effects to be much broader than I initially anticipated.
 I was able to begin cutting back on the amount of oxycocet and morphine I was using for pain management.

-You mentioned that the effects of using cannabis medicinally were much broader than you expected.
-Could you elaborate on what your expectations were when you began using cannabis medicinally and how the actual outcome compared?
+What were your expectations were when you began using cannabis medicinally and how the actual outcome compared?

 I thought cannabis would stabilize my weight, but it ended up stabilizing my life.